 Follow the steps below to set up your new Marine System.

-2. Register the SuperSting™ Manager (SSM) App
+2. Register the SuperSting™ Manager (SSM) App if not already done

 3. If you have purchased the Marine license—then at the Preferences screen, select the Marine CRP checkbox and press the "Apply Changes" button as seen below: